 Weapon 3: Your driving licence and international permit

 My driving licence is fittingly itinerant, moving from my normal wallet when I go abroad.
 As well as the obvious car hire advantages, it’s also useful as ID, which is often demanded when paying by card.

 - Incorrect address.
-Over 2.6 million have moved house and not updated it on their licence.
+Previously it was estimated that over 2.6 million had moved house and not updated it on their licence.
 Do it now, it’s free to change.

 - Incorrect name.
-Up to 3% of married women have their former, incorrect name on their licence.
+Previously, up to 3% of married women had their former, incorrect name on their licence.
 Again, this is free to change.